jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 draft: true
 ---

-In [part two]() of this [series]() we look at how we can automate SSM command documents using SSM Maintenance Windows.
+In [part two](/blog/automate-instance-hygiene-with-aws-ssm-1/) of this [series](/series/automate-instance-hygiene-with-aws-ssm/) we look at how we can automate SSM command documents using SSM Maintenance Windows.

 This part will now explore another type of SSM Document; Automation.

 ## Prerequisites

-All the code for this post can be found on [Github]().
+All the code for this post can be found on [GitHub](https://github.com/jdheyburn/terraform-examples/tree/main/aws-ssm-automation-2).

 You'll notice that we have changed some things around in this post, so if you've been using `terraform apply` in other posts to deploy to your AWS environment, you will notice some destructions.

-TODO add architecture of this post (ALB in front of 3 nodes)
+Instead of having 1 Windows and 1 Linux EC2 instance, we're now using [3 Linux EC2 instances](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-2/ec2.tf) - to emulate an application running across multiple instances for redundancy.
+You don't actually need anything to be running on these instances, just have them visible in the [Managed Instances](https://console.aws.amazon.com/systems-manager/managed-instances) console.

+> Note that the EC2 instances are tagged with the key `App` and value `HelloWorld` - we'll be using this to specify our automation document targets.

 ## Automation Documents

-Back in [part one]() I gave a brief intro to automation documents.
+Back in [part one](/blog/automate-instance-hygiene-with-aws-ssm-0/) I gave a brief intro to automation documents.
 To save the click:

 > Automation document can call and orchestrate AWS API endpoints on your behalf, including executing Command documents on instances